TylerJCodes/Weather-Website/README.md

 ## What's in store for this project

-There's quite a few more things I need to do *(see to-do list)* with this project, but overall there isn't really anything big I will do with this in the near future.
-If anything comes up, this section will be updated!
+There's quite a few more things I need to do *(see the to-do list below)* with this project, but overall there isn't really anything big I will do with this in the near future.
+If anything comes up, you'll see it in the to-do list.

 ## To-Do & Bugs